Burning Man: 2023

 The 2023 Burning Man had rains and subsequent flooding on Labor Day weekend, with a lockdown preventing vehicle movement throughout the site.
 Organizers arranged for some cellular service and shared a 2023 Wet Playa Survival Guide: "no driving is permitted until the playa surface dries up, with the exception of emergency services… Participants are encouraged to conserve food, water, and fuel, and shelter in a warm, safe space" and told attendees about Burning Man Information Radio (BMIR) 94.5 FM and Gate Information Radio Station (GARS) 95.1.
 One person died following the flooding, with thousands more stranded.

 2024

 On August 25, 2024, the first day of the 2024 Burning Man event, a female participant died.
 On August 26, it was reported that tickets remained unsold for the event for the first time since 2011.
+As ticket sales lagged, the organizers asked large-scale sound camps' DJs to drive ticket sales by announcing their lineups early.
+This conflicted with the event's principle of decommodification.
+Some camps declined the request or responded satirically; the art car Robot Heart released its lineup as a game of hangman.

 An epic dust storm was reported on the final day of the event, snarling departure traffic and causing lines to last more than four hours.

-The Burning Man Project is currently engaged in a fundraising campaign that began in October 2024.
+The Burning Man Project engaged in a fundraising campaign that began in October 2024.
 The campaign aims to collect $20 million.
-On December 19, 2024, CEO Marian Goodell emailed supporters that the project still requires $14 million to meet its financial goal for the 2025 event.
+In December 2024, CEO Marian Goodell emailed supporters that the project still requires $14 million to meet its financial goal for the 2025 event.